Courses for Spring 2025

 MELC 5710-401 Introduction to Persian Poetic Tradition Fatemeh Shams Esmaeili TR 5:15 PM-6:44 PM This course introduces some of the major genres and themes of Persian poetry from ancient to modern Iran.
 Epic and romance, love and mysticism, wine and drunkenness, wisdom and madness, body and mind, sin and temptation are some of the key themes that will be explored through a close reading of poems in this course.
 The course suits students of all disciplines, as it requires no prior knowledge of or familiarity with the Persian language or the canon of Persian literature.
 All teaching materials are available in English translation.
 Students are expected to attend seminars and take part in discussions.
 MELC1700401

-MELC 6020-401 Iraq: Ancient Cities and Empires Iraq: Ancient Cities and Empires is a chronological survey of the ancient civilization that existed in the drainage basin of the Tigris and Euphrates Rivers from the early settled village farming communities of the 7th millennium BCE to the middle of the 1st millennium BCE, when Nebuchadnezzar II ruled Babylon and much of the Middle East.
+MELC 6020-401 Iraq: Ancient Cities and Empires Richard L Zettler W 1:45 PM-4:44 PM Iraq: Ancient Cities and Empires is a chronological survey of the ancient civilization that existed in the drainage basin of the Tigris and Euphrates Rivers from the early settled village farming communities of the 7th millennium BCE to the middle of the 1st millennium BCE, when Nebuchadnezzar II ruled Babylon and much of the Middle East.
 Though organized period by period, NELC 241 explores various social, political, economic, and ideological topics, exposing students to various strands of evidence, including settlement survey data, excavated architectural remains, artifacts, and documentary sources, as well as an eclectic mix of theoretical perspectives.
 The course aims to provide students with a strong foundation for the further study of the ancient and pre-modern Middle East.
+ANTH1020401, MELC1000401, URBS1020401

-MELC 6390-401 Jews and Violence in Antiquity Simcha Gross M 1:45 PM-4:44 PM This course explores the complex relationship between ancient Jewish communities and the phenomenon of violence in the context of their historical, cultural, and religious milieux.
+MELC 6390-401 Jews and Violence in Antiquity Simcha Gross CANCELED This course explores the complex relationship between ancient Jewish communities and the phenomenon of violence in the context of their historical, cultural, and religious milieux.
 Students will delve into key aspects of ancient Jewish history, examining narratives, responses, and interpretations of violence from various perspectives.
 The course asks: What conditions generated violence against Jews?
 When and why were Jews violent?
 What role did different factors – politics, religion, economy, ideology, social fissures, literature and more – play in provoking moments of violence?
 To what degree was violence top down versus bottom up, official versus unauthorized, widespread versus local?
 How did Jews respond to moments of violence?
 MELC0390401

-MELC 6500-301 Selected Topics Arabic Lit: The Abbasid Poets Huda Fakhreddine W 1:45 PM-4:44 PM This is the graduate seminar course in which a variety of aspects of Arabic literature studies are covered at the advanced graduate level.
+MELC 6500-301 Selected Topics Arabic Lit: The Abbasid Poets Huda Fakhreddine M 8:30 AM-11:29 AM This is the graduate seminar course in which a variety of aspects of Arabic literature studies are covered at the advanced graduate level.
 Students in this course are expected to be able to read large amounts of literature in Arabic on a weekly basis and to be able to discuss them critically during the class itself.
 Topics are chosen to reflect student interest.
 Recent topics have included: 1001 NIGHTS; the short story; the novel; MAQAMAT; classical ADAB prose; the drama; the novella; modern Arabic poetry.

 MELC 6560-401 Religion and the Visual Image: Seeing is Believing Jamal J. Elias T 3:30 PM-6:29 PM Seeing is Believing engages in a historical, theoretical, and cross-cultural analysis of the place of visuality in religion and of religion in visual culture.
 We will examine images, buildings, places, objects, performances and events.
 The geographical, cultural and historical scope of the material is broad, including subjects from Europe, the Islamic World, non-Muslim South Asia, the US and Latin America from the medieval period until the present.
 Theoretical works will be read in conjunction with representative examples to invite intellectual engagement in a socially and historically grounded way.
 Important issues to be covered include the relationship of visual to material culture; visual theories versus theories of vision; locating religion in human sensory experience; perception at individual and collective levels; authentics, fakes and simulacra; iconoclasm and image veneration; aesthetics, use and utility; and things.
 RELS5410401, SAST5410401